vllanten/magicInfoServerV4_REST_API/docs/EnvironmentControllerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //api_key.apiKeyPrefix = 'Token';

-var apiInstance = new MagicInfoServerV4RestApi.EnvironmentControllerApi();
+var apiInstance = new MagicInfoApi.EnvironmentControllerApi();

-var filter = new MagicInfoServerV4RestApi.EnvironmentNoticeFilter(); // EnvironmentNoticeFilter | filter
+var filter = new MagicInfoApi.EnvironmentNoticeFilter(); // EnvironmentNoticeFilter | filter

 var callback = function(error, data, response) {